signalfx/splunk-otel-ruby/docs/advanced-config.md

 | `OTEL_EXPORTER_OTLP_ENDPOINT`     | `http://localhost:4318`          | Stable      | The OTLP endpoint to connect to.

 The Splunk Distribution of OpenTelemetry Ruby uses the OTLP traces exporter as the default setting.
-For debugging purposes an exporter, `console`, that writes spans directly to the console is provided.
+For debugging purposes, use the `console` exporter, which writes spans directly to the console is provided.

 An example of setting an alternate trace exporter: